simon-ritchie/apysc/docs_src/source/graphics_base_scale_from_center.md

 <iframe src="static/graphics_base_scale_from_center_basic_usage_1/index.html" width="350" height="150"></iframe>

-The scaling will be applied from the center coordinates, as follows:
+These interfaces apply the scaling from the center coordinates, as follows:

 ```py
 # runnable